aourednik/historical-basemaps/README.md

 ## GeoJSON

-All maps are stored in the _geojson_ format in the /geojson/ folder: single file per feature layer, human and machine readable, easy to import in [qGIS](https://github.com/qgis/QGIS) or use in [D3](https://github.com/d3) (see [d3example.html](d3example.html) written for D3v4 and [d3v5example.html](d3v5example.html) for D3v5, as well as [d3v5_roughjs_example.html](d3v5_roughjs_example.html) with the additional use of [rough.js](https://github.com/pshihn/rough)).
+All maps are stored in the _geojson_ format in the /geojson/ folder: single file per feature layer, human and machine readable, easy to import in [qGIS](https://github.com/qgis/QGIS) or use in [D3](https://github.com/d3) (see [d3v5example.html](d3v5example.html) as well as [d3v5_roughjs_example.html](d3v5_roughjs_example.html) with the additional use of [rough.js](https://github.com/pshihn/rough)).

 The file called _places.geojson_ contains locations of cities and other settlements.
 At this point, it is only a draft and needs your help for completion.
 Places throughout history can be added to this single file.
 When used, it can be filtered by the `inhabitedSince` and `inhabitedUntil` columns.

-Geodata precision of polygone features in other files is adapted for mapping data on world/continent scale.
+Geodata precision of polygon features in other files is adapted for mapping data on world/continent scale.

 ![places](places.png)